puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_vmware.markdown

 Getting more help
 -----

-The `puppet node_vmware` command has extensive in-line help documentation and a man page.
+The `puppet node_vmware` command has extensive in-line help and a man page.

 To see the available actions and command line options, run: